intrbiz/bergamot-site/src/main/views/getit.md

 entry).
 The appliance is designed to run on LibVirt / KVM and comes with a disk image and associated domain definition file.

-The appliance is based on openSUSE 13.1 and is perfect to get up and running quickly it has all the required daemons pre-installed and is acceptable for small deployments.
-As everything is contained on one VM it offers no redundancy.
+This appliance is based on openSUSE 13.1 and is perfect to get up and running quickly it has all the required daemons pre-installed and is acceptable for small deployments.
+As everything is contained in one VM it offers no redundancy.

 You can download the appliance from [https://downloads.bergamot-monitoring.org/img/bergamot-monitoring.tar.xz](https://downloads.bergamot-monitoring.org/img/bergamot-monitoring.tar.xz)